davidmz/apng-canvas/README.md

 Loads PNG file from that `url` and disassembles it, then creates `canvas` element and starts the animation.

 The `callback` is only called when the loaded data contains the correct APNG file.
 The argument is newly created `canvas` animation element.
-This element is not a part of the DOM tree, it have to be added manually.
+This element is not a part of the DOM tree, it has to be added manually.

 ### APNG.checkNativeFeatures(callback?)

 Checks if the browser supports `APNG` and `canvas`.
 Can be called independently from all other methods.
-The `callback` argument is the objects with two binary fields: `apng` and `canvas`. `True` in those fields means the browser supports correcponding technology.
+The `callback` argument is the objects with two binary fields: `apng` and `canvas`. `True` in those fields means the browser supports corresponding technology.

 Usage example